EmbeddedLLM/JamAIBase/clients/typescript/README.md

 JAMAI_PROJECT_ID=your_proj_id
 ```

-6. reate a new file src/routes/create-table/+page.svelte and add the following code:
+6. Create a new file src/routes/create-table/+page.svelte and add the following code:

 ```javascript
 <script>